ryyHardy/text-to-minecraft/README.md

 NOTE: The first time you run the app, it will prompt you to enter a Gemini API key, which you can get for free (with a solid free tier) using [Google AI Studio](https://aistudio.google.com/).

 - This key will be used for the bot's AI building capabilities (1 build = 1 request.
-Currently, Gemini 2.5 Pro is the model.
+Currently, Gemini 2.5 Flash is the model.
 See [rate limits](https://ai.google.dev/gemini-api/docs/rate-limits))

 ## Connecting the bot to your world